syncs-usyd/public-carcassonne-game-engine/game_rules.md

 # Game Equipment
 ## Tiles
 The gameboard for Carcassonne is unique in that it is created dynamically as each game progresses.
-During each player's turn, they will draw a card from the pile and place it in a valid position.
+During each player's turn, they will draw a tile from the pile and place it in a valid position.
 In total there are 72 land tiles and 12 river tiles.
 Each tile can display a river, a section of a city, a section of a road, or a monastery.

 ![Tiles](assets/game_rules/tiles.png)